grk2002/testrepo/README.md

 # testrepo
-This is for learing git hub,
+This is for learing git hub, Tutorial purpose